The Quincannon Publishing Group

 So reads the very terse entry which appears in six different Icelandic annals.
 Yet no further explanation or resolution is offered leaving the inevitible conclusion that the bishop was never heard from again.

-Nearly nine centuries later, teacher and amateur historian Jeffrey Devereaux has a chance meeting with Kirsten Eriksson, the girl of Icelandic heritage who had been his first adolescent crush.
-When her reading of mystical runestones at a Renaissance Faire finally brings their love to fruition, subsequent visits to Kirsten's home on Cuttyhunk Island, a mysterious stone tower in Newport, Rhode Island, and Hammond Castle Museum on the coast of Massachusetts plunge them into history and carry them from 20th to 12th century New England, where they face the ghosts of Bishop Eirik's lost Norse settlement and their own very personal connections to the past.
+Nine centuries later, teacher and amateur historian Jeffrey Devereaux has a chance meeting with Kirsten Eriksson, the girl of Icelandic ancestry who had been his first adolescent crush.
+Subsequent visits to her home on Cuttyhunk Island off of Cape Cod, a mysterious stone tower on the coast of Rhode Island, and Hammond Castle Museum on the coast of Massachusetts all plunge them into history as their dreams carry them back to 12th century New England.
+There, they face the ghosts of Bishop Eirik's lost Norse settlement and their own very personal connections to the past.

 "One of those 'you-can't-put-it-down-books!"